pendulum-project/ntpd-rs/OPERATIONAL_CONSIDERATIONS.md

  - The observe socket is read-only and exposes some of the peer and clock algorithm state.
  - The configuration socket accepts commands and allows changing of some of the configuration settings.

-When enabling these sockets, these are by default exposed with quite generous permissions (`0o777` for observation and `0o770` for configuration).
+When enabled, these sockets are by default exposed with quite generous permissions (`0o777` for observation and `0o770` for configuration).
 You should consider restricting access to these sockets, depending on the other software running on the system, and the techniques used for managing it.